Darkkey/erlamsa/README.md

 Launch as a service:
 ```
-./erlamsa -H 127.0.0.1:17771
+./erlamsa -H 127.0.0.1:17771 -L -
 ```

-Or in detached mode (erlamsa will go background after launch):
+Or, in detached mode (erlamsa will go background after launch):
 ```
 ./erlamsa -H 127.0.0.1:17771 -D
 ```